 Quick Data Structures

-Arrays are a collection of elements think of it as a list of elements.
-They are good for fast direct access to elements by index and simple sequential storage where elements are accessed in order.
+Arrays are a contiguous block of elements.
+They're good for fast direct access by index and simple sequential storage where you read elements in order.

 - Fast direct access to elements by index

-- Simple sequential storage where elements are accessed in order.
+- Simple sequential storage where elements are read in order

-- Frequent insertions/deletions in the middle of the list
+- Frequent insertions or deletions in the middle (

-once you have the position) - Dynamic size that grows and shrinks frequently
+O(1)once you have the position) - A size that grows and shrinks often

-- Implementation of other data structures such as stacks or queues
+- A base for other structures like stacks or queues

-# Array - Good for fixed collection with direct indexing scores = [85, 92, 78, 90, 88] third_score = scores[2] # Fast direct access # Linked List - Good for frequent insertions/deletions class Node: def __init__(self, data): self.data = data self.next = None
+# Array - good for a fixed collection with direct indexing scores = [85, 92, 78, 90, 88] third_score = scores[2] # fast direct access # Linked List - good for frequent insertions/deletions class Node: def __init__(self, data): self.data = data self.next = None

 Recursion